John-Eche/John-Eche/README.md

-- 👋 Hi, I’m @John-Eche
+- 👋 Hi, I’m @John Eche
-- 👀 I’m interested in Creative Graphics Design
+- 👀 I’m interested in web3 and cryptocurrencies
-- 🌱 I’m currently learning how to make attractive designs with Canva Mobile App
+- 🌱 I’m currently learning to leveage web3 via airdrops, testnets, nfts and retros
-- 💞️ I’m looking to collaborate on Branding and Design of Logos
+- 💞️ I’m looking to collaborate on promoting reputable projects
 - 📫 How to reach me: WhatsApp +2348106885920
 <!---
 John-Eche/John-Eche is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.